2005:

 The film is an interquel - being the direct sequel to the 2002 Disney feature film Lilo & Stitch but taking place before

 the events of Stitch!
 The Movie.
-It is the only film in the series without actress Daveigh Chase - the voice of Lilo.
+It is the only film in the series without actress Daveigh Chase - the original voice of

 1908: